 - Arts and Heritage Development Officer (AHDO) post established to drive the strategy action plan and connect cultural organisations across the district, enabling more creative and cultural activity to take place, whilst also supporting identification and the drawdown of external funding.
 The post should be a 3-year post to embed cultural activity into Fenland and ensure its sustainability.
-Funding from Arts Council England and Historic England to support this post, with some local matched funding identified; - The AHDO post will focus on supporting the cultural sector recovering from the pandemic; building resilience and infrastructure into the sector, enabling connections between organisations in order to strengthen them and putting in place the means to communicate more effectively about culture in Fenland; and to represent culture within other sectors, using creativity to support the economy, tourism, wellbeing, skills development and the environment; - Support existing groups and initiatives to grow and be sustainable, such as 20Twenty, Angles Theatre, Rural Touring Scheme, Blackfield Creatives, Museums etc. Work with these organisations to support opportunities for young people to develop skills in the cultural sector; - Establish the cultural infrastructure necessary to drive the strategy, addressing Leadership and the Steering Group, and Community Connectors; - Potentially make use of the apprenticeship levy to lever in match funding to support an apprentice to work with the AHDO, investing in the skills gap and developing future expertise in this area; - Develop opportunities to address skills gaps in the cultural sector, for existing practitioners but also for young people.
+Funding from Arts Council England and Historic England to support this post, with some local matched funding identified; - The AHDO post will focus on supporting the local cultural sector recovering from the pandemic; building resilience and infrastructure into the sector, enabling connections between organisations in order to strengthen them and putting in place the means to communicate more effectively about culture in Fenland; and to represent culture within other sectors, using creativity to support the economy, tourism, wellbeing, skills development and the environment.
+It should be remembered that more than 25% of the Fenland population live in villages and support for this population should be included in developing plans; - Support existing groups and initiatives to grow and be sustainable, such as 20Twenty, Angles Theatre, Rural Touring Scheme, Blackfield Creatives, Museums etc. Work with these organisations to support opportunities for young people to develop skills in the cultural sector; - Establish the cultural infrastructure necessary to drive the strategy, addressing Leadership and the Steering Group, and Community Connectors.
+The inclusion of younger people in this group should be ensured; - Develop opportunities to address skills gaps in the cultural sector, for existing practitioners but also for young people.
 Make use of networks, local organisations and organisations from outside Fenland who can provide training and develop skills in the cultural sector.
 Encourage initiatives to involve young people in heritage, perhaps modelled on the Kick the Dust initiative (by The National Lottery Heritage Fund, 2016-2019) as an example of innovative practice.